 Virginia Lt.
 Gov. Fairfax retains lawyers used by Kavanaugh; accuser hires Christine Ford's ex-attorneys

 In the latest bizarre twist to the multiple scandals rocking Virginia government, Lt.
-Gov. Justin Fairfax has retained the same law firm that represented now-Supreme Court Associate Justice Brett Kavanaugh when he was going through the confirmation process and faced decades=old sexual misconduct allegations, Fox News has learned.
+Gov. Justin Fairfax has retained the same law firm that represented now-Supreme Court Associate Justice Brett Kavanaugh when he was going through the confirmation process and faced decades-old sexual misconduct allegations, Fox News has learned.

 The woman accusing Fairfax of rape, Dr. Vanessa C. Tyson, meanwhile, has hired the attorneys who represented Dr. Christine Blasey Ford, Kavanaugh's accuser, who alleged that he'd thrown her onto a bed and muffled her screams at a high school party.